Biomedical Engineering, Class of 2021

 One of my favorite things about USC is the USC Village.
 I loved living there for my first two years at USC.
 There were air-conditioned rooms, courtyards, and comfortable study lounges.
 There are also many places to grab food; I frequent Trader Joe’s, Dulce, and Baked Bear!

 Another favorite thing about USC is the variety of cool events that are put on throughout the year at Bovard Auditorium.
 I got to hear talks by famous actors like Justin Baldoni and Ken Jeong!

 Last but not least, I can’t forget to mention football games!
 I definitely look forward to dressing in USC colors and cheering on the football team on Saturdays.
 It’s so exciting to see the entire campus become lively with students, faculty, and alumni.

 My Major: Biomedical Engineering

 Growing up, soccer was my greatest passion, and my dream was to play at the collegiate level.
 The summer going into my junior year of high school, I suffered a devastating foot injury.
 After the injury and two surgeries, I was unable to return to playing at my pre-injury level and had to give up soccer altogether.
 In retrospect, I do not wish anyone to go through my experience of losing something I really loved just because of an injury.
 Biomedical engineers are at the interface of innovation and medicine, creating the solutions to injuries and disabilities so they are no longer career-ending.
 In choosing biomedical engineering, I am most fascinated by the idea of applying the engineering principles I learn in class to make an impact on the health field.

-My Favorite Classes
+My Favorite Courses

-- GESM 120: Lit., Culture, and Film in 17th & 20th Century Spain
+- GESM 120: Literature, Culture, and Film in 17th and 20th Century Spain